If you have any questions please email: firstname.lastname@example.org

 Your physical and mental wellbeing is at the heart of everything we do and we consider your personal life equally as important as your academic life which is why our Student Hub, offering student support and wellbeing services, is here to support you and allow you to make the most of your time at university.

 Our friendly, confidential and impartial Student Hub team will be pleased to help you and no issue is too big and no question is too small.
-You can email, call or visit the Student Hub in the Library from September.To answer some of your questions about what it will be like on campus and living in the UK this September we have compiled the below information.
+You can email, call or visit the Student Hub in the Library.To answer some of your questions about what it will be like on campus and living in the UK we have compiled the below information.
 If you have any other questions, please email: email@example.com

 Life as a student in the UK